British Virgin Islands

 In winter let’s face it: you’re here for the skiing, and with over 400km of on-piste skiable terrain, Verbier is a skier (or snowboarder’s) paradise.
 In the summer months there's just as much to do, with glorious weather so you can discover the Alps at a more relaxed pace.

 The team of friendly and experienced staff at The Lodge includes a General Manager, spa therapist and three chefs.
-Each one is dedicated to tailor-making each guest experience… People may arrive as guests but often leave as friends.
-For us, customer service means always being professional and honest and constantly searching for new ways to improve each guest experience.
+Each one is dedicated to tailor-making each guest experience.
+People may arrive as guests but often leave as friends.

 The Lodge is part of Virgin Limited Edition, Sir Richard Branson's collection of unique retreats.

 The Lodge also has a fully equipped gym, a steam room and a party area.
-You can shoot some pool or dance the night away all underneath a twinkling disco ball.
-If you want to take it easy we can pop on a film for you and your friends or family on the large plasma screen (we’ve got a great selection of DVDs) while you enjoy a few drinks from the bar.
+You can shoot pool or dance the night away all underneath a twinkling disco ball.
+If you want to take it easy, we can pop on a film for you and your friends or family on the large plasma screen while you enjoy a few drinks from the bar.